 The early gospel writer could well have been hampered in deciding what these origins were.
 In none of several references in Mark, is the Jewish High Priest mentioned by name20.
 This suggests that the author was unaware who at the time this should have been.
 Without access to an account of Jewish history, still to be provided by Josephus,21 he may have had no source to help him.
 Later gospel writers were able to identify the High Priest as Joseph, called Caiaphas by Josephus and represented in Aramaic by either by קיפא or קפא.

-The author of Mark decided that Kephas must have been transliterated from כפא meaning ‘stone’, failing to recognise that it could equally have come from the similar-sounding קפא, representing the title of the High Priest.
+The author of Mark decided that Kephas must have been transliterated from כפא meaning ‘stone’, failing to recognise that it would more likely have come from the similar-sounding קפא, representing the title of the High Priest.

 He also decided that the references to Kephas provided evidence of what he already believed to be the case, that Paul was involved with the Simon who featured in Mark’s own source narrative.